jamesos333/twwfilms/README.md

 twwfilms
 ==================
-This is an archive of my old website which used to be hosted at twwfilms.com, it was created initially as a home for my youtube channel.
-Overtime I also began hosting some of my programming projects on the website but they were never publically linked.
+This is an archive of my old website which was created as a home for my youtube channel in 2015; the code is obviously very sloppy and unorganized because it was one of the first things I ever programmed.
+Despite that, I leave it here for archival purposes.
+As time went on I also began hosting some of my programming projects on the website but these were never publically linked.
-Although the website is down now and I have begun using osullivanjam.es as my primary website, I leave this one here for archival purposes.
+The website is down now and I have begun using osullivanjam.es as my primary website.